chnm/thatcamp-org/wp-content/plugins/transposh-translation-filter-for-wordpress/readme.txt

  * Portuguese (Brazil) translation by [Amilton Junior](http://www.dicasemgeral.com)

 == Changelog ==
+= 2014/02/05 - 0.9.5 =
+ * Added 9 new google languages
+= 2013/10/31 - 0.9.4 =
+ * Fix broken Google translate internal Proxy
+ * Fix update mechanism to support 3.7+
+= 2013/05/06 - 0.9.3 =
+ * Removed any linking to Transposh and ad sharing mechnism
+ * Added Khmer
+ * Removed all widgets except the default version
+ * Allow to remove the rel=alternate language marking
+ * Allow to update to complete version from transposh.org
+ * All widgets except the default are no longer included, you may choose to upgrade or get them from our site
-= 2013/03/11 - 0.9.2 =
+ * This version, while fully functional, has a limit of 5 languages selection = 2013/03/11 - 0.9.2 =
  * Basic Woocommerce support
  * Override the case when other plugins or themes cause the process_page to be called prematurely